 SUMMER/J-TERM PAYMENT INSTRUCTIONS FOR STUDENT WORKERS

-Individuals not enrolled in Summer Session or January Term may be paid through the student payroll during the summer or J-Term only if they were enrolled as full-time students at the University during the previous fall/spring semester and intend to enroll in the following fall/spring semester as full-time students Undergraduate and graduate students who graduate in the spring may continue to work in their current student wage assignments through the summer following graduation until the first day of the fall semester on an exception basis.
+Individuals not enrolled in Summer Session or January Term may be paid through the student payroll during the summer or J-Term only if they were enrolled as full-time students at the University during the previous fall/spring semester and intend to enroll in the following fall/spring semester as full-time students.
+Undergraduate and graduate students who graduate in the spring may continue to work in their current student wage assignments through the summer following graduation until the first day of the fall semester on an exception basis.
 Exception requests will only be granted for wage assignments that extend past the end of the spring term and must be requested as early as possible in advance of graduation.

 Those students who are not enrolled full-time (six credits) during Summer Session or J-Term may work in excess of the 20 hour per week limit during the summer.
 Students who work in excess of 40 hours per week, however, may qualify for overtime compensation (for more information, see “Overtime Compensation” below).